netgrif/academy/docs/examples/inter_process_communication/order-invoices/order_invoices.md

 The main focus in this application example is on interprocess communication.
 Three simple functions are used for that.

-First is on assign pre event in Register invoice task, where all orders are collected into one enumeration.
+**The first** is on assign pre event in Register invoice task, where all orders are collected into one enumeration.

 From invoice.xml:
 ```groovy